 But these are quick fixes.
 To really get the most out of your website you have to dig a little deeper.
 Try this 3 step process using a combination of Adobe Analytics and Clicktale:

 1 - Use the advanced segmentation capability of your Adobe Analytics tool to show you converted customers as one segment and non-converted customers as a second segment.
-(Check out this example of purchasers vs non-purchasers from Lenovo)

 2 - Then use Clicktale (which integrates nicely with Adobe Analytics) to analyze the customer interactions and online behavior for both these groups.
 Here's how: